typesanitizer/b2piet/design.md

 * Bubbling only -
   Bubble `cp` to the end of the vector (which represents the top of the stack).
-  We then bubble the value on the Piet stack using `bubble`.
+  We then bubble the corresponding value on the Piet stack.
   Let `y := vector.len() - x`.
   Piet IR: `roll -1 y`.
   ```